LeeFred3042U/kitkat/README.md

 ---

-## 🤝 Contributing
+## Contributing

 We welcome contributors who want to learn!
 Whether you're fixing a bug or improving docs, your help is appreciated.
 Please read our **[CONTRIBUTING.md](./CONTRIBUTING.md)** for developer setup, coding standards, and contribution guidelines before submitting a Pull Request.

 ---

-## 📖 Reference Material
+## Reference Material

-To understand how Kitkat maps to the original Git design philosophy, refer to the "OG" technical documentation:
+To understand how kitkat maps to the original Git design philosophy, refer to the "OG" technical documentation:

 * **[Git Technical Documentation](https://github.com/git/git/blob/master/Documentation/technical/index.txt)**
 * **[Git: The Information Manager from Hell](https://github.com/git/git/blob/master/Documentation/RelNotes/0.99.txt)**